mayaculpa/veleda/core/README.md

     ./start.sh

-This starts Django in development mode by default.
-The `DJANGO_DEBUG` variable in `env.core` is only respected when starting from the root Docker Compose file.

-To [log in](http://localhost:8000), use the default superuser creditials defined in `secrets.core` by the following variables:
+This starts Django in development mode at [localhost:8000](http://localhost:8000).
+To log in, use the default superuser creditials defined in `secrets.core` by the following variables:

     DJANGO_SUPERUSER_EMAIL
     DJANGO_SUPERUSER_PASSWORD

+The `DJANGO_DEBUG` variable in `env.core` is only respected when starting from the root Docker Compose file.

 ## Development with the SDG Controller and the Node-RED Demo